caltech-quantum-topology/fk/fk-compute/cpp/docs/source/index.rst

 Welcome to the FK Computation C++ Library documentation!
-This library provides high-performance implementations for FK computations and related algebraic topology operations with advanced parallel processing, checkpointing, and sparse polynomial capabilities.
+This library provides high-performance implementations for FK computations and related algebraic topology operations with advanced parallel processing and sparse polynomial capabilities.

 .. note::
    This library is designed for mathematical research and high-performance scientific computing.